 “Sanicolas” / “Sanikolas” / “Sannikolas” / “Sannicolas” / Pandecillos de San Nicolas

-The hardwood mould of pan de San Nicolas, carved on both sides, measures about 24 x 16 centimeters.
-Like the wood moulds of Vienna’s Kaisersemmel (the Emperor’s roll which bore his picture in relief), these are now prized collectors’ items, marvelous by themselves in being precisely carved but, more important, as relics from another age when there was time and the grace for niceties even in the most utilitarian items.
+The hardwood mold of pan de San Nicolas, carved on both sides, measures about 24 x 16 centimeters.
+Like the wood molds of Vienna’s Kaisersemmel (the Emperor’s roll which bore his picture in relief), these are now prized collectors’ items, marvelous by themselves in being precisely carved but, more important, as relics from another age when there was time and the grace for niceties even in the most utilitarian items.

 1/2 cup coconut milk

 1-1/2 cups cornstarch